Emerie111/nft-for-publications/README.md

  The dapp is in developement stage and I will keep working to improve and add better features.
  This is something I am passionate about since I am a pharmacist myself and face similar issues.
  Many thanks to Bunzz (bunzz.dev) which allowed me to build this without much code.
 As I gain further understanding of the Bunzz system, I will add further features.

+ The frontend can be viewed from here: https://vercel.com/emerie111/nft-for-publications